AO-StreetArt/CLyman/docs/config/README.md

 ### Redis Connection
 * RedisConnectionString - We have a list of Redis Connections in our cluster in the format "ip--port--password--poolsize--timeout--role"

+### Messaging
+* MessageFormat - json to take in and read out JSON Format, protocol-buffer to take in and read out Google Protocol Buffer Format
+* RedisBufferFormat - json to read and write JSON format to the Redis Buffer, protocol-buffer to read and write Protocol Buffers to the Redis Buffer
+* Smart_Update_Buffer_Duration - An Integer value denoting the seconds before an object is expired in the Redis buffer

 ### Behavior
-* SmartUpdatesActive - True if we want to allow partial messages, and only update fields included in the partial messages.
-False if we want to enforce full replace update messages.
+* SmartUpdatesActive - True if we want to enable Smart Updates, False if not.
+Smart updates allow for Clyman to request an object from the database, transform it, and write it back.
 When enabled, sending in a location, rotation, scaling, or transform matrix will result in that transformation being applied to the existing object in the DB.
 When disabled, the object sent in is sent directly back for storage.
-* MessageFormat - json to take in and read out JSON Format, protocol-buffer to take in and read out Google Protocol Buffer Format
-* RedisBufferFormat - json to read and write JSON format to the Redis Buffer, protocol-buffer to read and write Protocol Buffers to the Redis Buffer
-* Smart_Update_Buffer_Duration - An Integer value denoting the seconds before an object is expired in the Redis buffer
-* StampTransactionId - True to stamp Transaction ID's on both inbound responses and outbound messages, and to enforce atomic transactions for get/update messages.
-False to turn off this functionality.
+* StampTransactionId - True to stamp Transaction ID's on messages, False if not.
+Transaction ID's are passed on Inbound Responses and Outbound messages, in order to link the two together.
 * SendOutboundFailureMsg - True to send outbound messages on errors.
 False to suppress outbound messages in the case of an error.
+* EnableObjectLocking - True to enable lock & unlock messages from clients, and reject updates from different device ID's.
+Smart Updates are required to enforce locking.

 # Next
 Now that you have configured CLyman, you can move on to the [Architecture] (https://github.com/AO-StreetArt/CLyman/tree/master/docs/arch) section.